 Collecting Household Hazardous Waste Monday through Friday from 8:00 a.m. – 5:00 p.m. and every 3rd Saturday of the month from 9:00 a.m. to 3:00 p.m., for free from Manatee County residents only at the Lena Road Landfill, 3333 Lena Road, Bradenton.
 Household Hazardous Waste (HHW) and E-Scrap collection held the third Saturday of every month at the Lena Road Landfill, 3333 Lena Road, Bradenton (3rd traffic light east of I-75 off State Road 64) from 9:00 a.m. to 3:00 p.m. ***Please note E-Scrap can be dropped off for free at the Lena Road Landfill Monday through Saturday from 8:00 a.m. – 5:00 p.m. and the third Saturday of the month from 9:00 a.m. – 3:00 p.m.***

-No. Please do not lean garbage bags or any other items against the bin.
-Items will not be collected if they are not in the bin with the lid closed.
+Please do not lean garbage bags or any other items against or place them on top of the bin.
+All waste must be inside the bin with the lid fully closed.

-No. Starting October 1, 2025, plastic bags will no longer be accepted.
-Yard waste must be in bins, bundles, or paper lawn and leaf bags.
+No. Starting October 6, 2025, plastic bags will no longer be accepted.
+Yard waste must be in bins, tied bundles of 4 feet or less in length (with any branches be 6 (inches) or less in diameter),or compostable paper lawn and leaf bags.
+The weight limit is 40 lbs.
 Yard waste cannot be collected if it is not properly disposed of.
+Do not place yard waste in garbage or recycling bins.
+You may repurpose your old garbage can for your yard waste.

 Below are the options for disposal of construction demolition for unincorporated Manatee County residents.